maxhasslberger/deep-fus-artifacts/README.md

-# Deep-fUS-artifacts: A deep learning network for functional ultrasound imaging of the brain for reconstruction of motion artifact-affected compound frames (fork of Tommaso Di Ianni's Deep-fUS project)
+# Deep-fUS-artifacts: A deep learning network for functional ultrasound imaging of the brain for reconstruction of motion artifact-affected compound frames (fork from Tommaso Di Ianni's Deep-fUS project)

 ## Description